Why It’s Fun to Get Around on Maui by Jeep

 There are plenty of great road trips for you to take in Maui.
 Here are my favorites.
 (Click any of these for more details.)

 - Road to Hana – an all-day adventure in the most scenic parts of Maui including rain forests and waterfalls

 - Crater at the Top of Haleakala – summit of the huge volcano where you can look down into the crater

-- Iao Valley – state park in the lush green center of west Maui
+- Iao Valley – a state park in the lush green center of West Maui

 - Haiku Mill – ruins of old sugar mill with surrounding gardens